Skip to main content

 3. Use the data in your message

-Use Liquid syntax to insert the response data anywhere in your message.
-In our example, let’s say that the response for Sarah, whose external_id is 1a1-b2c3, is a simple JSON blob like this:
+Use Liquid syntax to insert response data anywhere in your message.
+Continuing the rewards example, the API response for Sarah (whose external_id is a1-b2c3) might look like this:

 {